patrickpissurno/JSGameIDE/README.md

 Having trouble with JSGameIDE?
 Check out the documentation at somewhere or contact me at patrickpissurno.nave@gmail.com and I’ll help you sort it out.

 License:
 JSGameIDE by Patrick Pissurno is licensed under a GNU General Public License, version 3, except for commercial usage, which is strictly FORBIDDEN.
+But the games you make with JSGameIDE are license free, so if you want to sell them, you are free to do it.